 If you were holding interviews in an office, you wouldn’t interview just one candidate, right?
 The same principle applies to online freelancers.
 You’ll need to test out several freelancers to find the right one for your business.
 Sure, you are paying for the same assignment to be completed multiple times, but the end result will save you money in the long run.

 You may find some freelancers that will complete the assignment for little or no cost at the prospect of long term work.
-The best freelancer I ever hired offered to do the test assignment for free.

 Ask for a fixed bid quote rather than hourly (although when you ask questions, find out a candidate's hourly rate for longer term work).
 And if the freelancing site requires that you set a budget, try to estimate a reasonable amount (not too high and not too low).
 Most candidates will set their bids near your max amount so you don’t want to go too high.
 But if you budget too little, you may get very few responses.
 Don’t worry too much about the amount, in the next step you’ll try to negotiate a lower fee for the assignment.